How to add GPU passthrough support to QubesOS

-This is actually a huge deal.
-Hashcat and John benefit A LOT from having a GPU to work with, speeding up hash cracking by up to 500x compared to CPU.
+Hashcat and John benefit a lot from having a GPU to work with, speeding up hash cracking by up to 500x compared to CPU.

-What makes it so much easier than the original method is that VirtualGL lets a program render OpenGL content on a GPU and then sends the output to another machine or virtual environment.
+What makes it so much easier than the dedicated screen method is that VirtualGL lets a program render OpenGL content on a GPU and then sends the output to another machine.
 In this case, it’s used to offload the rendering to the secondary GPU and stream the frames back into the VM’s normal window in Qubes.

 [ App inside GPU VM ]